vault27/Foundation/paloalto.md

     TTL (default 64)
     Keepalive
 - You don’t need a Security policy rule for the GRE traffic that the firewall encapsulates.
 However, when the firewall receives GRE traffic, it generates a session and applies all of the policies to the GRE IP header in addition to the encapsulated traffic.
 The firewall treats the received GRE packet like any other packet

+## GlobalProtect

+### Xauth

+- Xauth (Extended Authentication within IKE) is what Palo Alto Networks use to support third party VPN software using the Globalprotect Gateway
+- It allows the third party VPN client to authenticate through the Globalprotect auth profile as part of the IKE negotiation
+- IKE V.1 must be used on the 3rd party clients: iOS, Android
+- The Palo Alto Network firewall uses the OpenSSL crypto library
+- Globalprotect IPsec crypto profiles aren't used for the X-auth clients
+- Troubleshooting of the tunnel is done much the same way as any IPSec tunnel would be troubleshot

 ## VSYS